Signed tropicalization of polar cones: Introduction

-The new contributions of this paper can be thus summarized as follows: 1) tropical polar cones are properly introduced as sets of signed vectors and characterized as closed sets stable under a ``bend'' addition, 2) tropical analogues of classical matrix cones are introduced, and it is shown that the classical hierarchies of matrix cones and their polars collapse under the nonarchimedean valuation, 3) a general tropical optimization problem over tropical signed numbers is formulated and some first examples of such problems are studied.
+The new contributions of this paper can be thus summarized as follows: 1) tropical polar cones are introduced as sets of signed vectors and characterized as closed sets stable under a special addition operation that eliminates some coordinates; 2) tropical analogues of classical matrix cones are introduced and characterized, it is shown in particular that the classical hierarchies of matrix cones and their polars collapse under the signed nonarchimedean valuation; 3) first elements of tropical optimization over signed tropical numbers, linking in particular the previous results with tropical quadratic optimization.

-Yu's characterization of the tropicalization of the cone of positive semidefinite matrices~\cite{Yu15} is extended in the present paper to the case of signed tropicalizations and also to new classes of matrix cones.
-The surprising fact that nontrivial hierarchies of classical matrix cones collapse under the (signed) tropicalization map (\Cref{t:collapse1,t:collapse2}) is perhaps reminiscent of the fact that the Helton-Nie conjecture, which was disproved by Scheiderer~\cite{scheiderer_helton_nie}, has a valid tropical analogue~\cite{mega2017jsc}.